juanmv7/DPS310_DRIVER_PSoC6/README.md

 ## Using ModusToolBox

 You may use the infineon software [Modustoolbox](https://www.infineon.com/cms/en/design-support/tools/sdk/modustoolbox-software/) to run this project.
-If you are going to to do this, you will not need to create a new ModusToolbox apllication and directly
+If you are going to to do this, you will not need to create a new ModusToolbox apllication and directly import the project.

+**Note: You will need to set the path CY_**